edoardottt/cariddi/README.md

 Get Started 🎉
 ----------

-`cariddi help` prints the help in the command line.
+`cariddi -h` prints the help in the command line.

 ```
 Usage of cariddi: